This little piece of the internet belongs to me!!! Hahahahaha!!! Bow before your benevolent goddess, mortals!!!

 Current projects (cue hysterical laughter).
 Where do I start?
 I recently laid out all my ongoing plotting notebooks with projects that will be 25k or more (based on current writing or plot).
 And then started banging my head on my desk.
 Fortunately, all the notebooks spread across it insulated me from brain damage.

 The second story in The Future Is My Past, The Past Is My Future series, tentatively titled Yesterday’s Tomorrow.
-No, I do not know when this will be done but I am actively working on it.
+No, I do not know when this will be done.
+There is a sample of the next part on my Evil Author Day page.

 The First Casualty is my November 2016 NANO project.
-I wrote just over 50 000 words during that month, meeting the challenge requirements though I didn’t complete the actual story.
 I am continuing to work on this and will, hopefully, complete and have it betaed some time this year.
+An incomplete rough draft is on my EAD page.

 Rough Trade has a new forum, titled The Workshop.
-As part of this forum, there are two prompt threads called The Big Short.
-One is thematic, and responses must be under 1000 words; the other is a character prompt and tops out at 2000 words.
+The Big Short is a series of prompt threads including thematic, character and image prompts.
 I’ll be posting those short stories that I write in response to the prompts on this site as well as AO3.

 As with everything on RT, you must be a member to view it, and breaking the moderators’ rules can get you booted and banned from the site.
 If you check it out, please read responsibly.